archiseino/hrv-plus-ultra/Notes.md

 upate the HRV-features methods to work with the neurokit and bandpass filter methods - Upsampling the data to 100 Hz

 work with dataset physio itera

+### Uptake

+Bland-altman is fine, but we can correct it with linear regression and other model to make less bias

+This leaves a question, since the short term have much more data since windowing, compare to the full / Y variable, how does one correlate / plot the bland-altman

+Approach A: Aggregate Short Windows Per Subject

+Make jupyter files on several subject test and see which one is better. each file containing unique test case like file a is for subject T1 and etc.